jigarius/drupal-migration-example/README.md

 Before we start with actual migrations, there are certain things which I would point out so as to ensure that you can run your migrations without trouble.

-* Though the basic migration framework is a part of the D8 core as the migrate module, to be able to execute migrations, you must install the migrate_tools.
+* Though the basic migration framework is a part of the D8 core as the migrate module, to be able to execute migrations, you must install the [migrate_tools](https://www.drupal.org/project/migrate_tools) module.
 You can use the command drush migrate-import --all to execute all migrations.
 In this tutorial, we also install some other modules like [migrate_plus](https://www.drupal.org/project/migrate_plus), [migrate_source_csv](https://www.drupal.org/project/migrate_source_csv).
 * Migration definitions in Drupal 8 are in YAML files, which is great.
 But the fact that they are located in the `config/install` directory implies that these YAML files are imported when the module is installed.
 Hence, any subsequent changes to the YAML files would not be detected untill the module is re-installed.
 We can to do that by re-importing the relevant configurations like `drush config-import --partial --source=path/to/module/config/install`.
 * While writing a migration, you would usually be updating your migration over and over and re-running them to see how things go.
 So, to do this quickly, you can re-install the module containing your custom migrations (in this case the _c11n_migrate_ module) and execute the relevant migrations in a single command like `drush config-import --partial --source=sites/sandbox.com/modules/c11n_migrate/config/install -y && drush migrate-import --group=c11n --update -y`.
 * To execute the migrations in this example, you can download this repo and rename the downloaded directory to c11n_migrate.
 It should work without issues with a _standard_ Drupal 8 install.